-The Bow Glacier is the source of the Bow River which flows down valley through Lake Louise, Banff, Canmore and finally out onto the plains past Calgary to eventually join the south Saskatchewan River.
+The Bow Glacier is the source of the Bow River which flows down the valley through Lake Louise, Banff, Canmore, and finally out onto the plains past Calgary to eventually join the South Saskatchewan River.

 Day 3: Peyto Hut – Peyto Lake

-Back to the main trail we now start down the moraine wall track which leads us down into the lower valley to the raging torrent issuing from the Peyto Glacier now far above (in 2010 the bridge was washed out so we may have to cross the river in our boots).
+Back to the main trail we now start down the moraine wall track which leads us down into the lower valley.
 We follow river flats and a bit of forest until we reach the gravel flats above Peyto Lake.
 One of the signature lakes of the Canadian Rockies with its beautiful turquoise waters, Peyto Lake marks the end of our traverse.
-From its shores we hike up through mature forest to where we suddenly emerge once more on a “tourist trail” it being the paved path taken by thousands of tourists as they hike to look over Peyto Lake.
+From its shores, we hike up through the mature forest to where we suddenly emerge once more on a “tourist trail” it being the paved path taken by thousands of tourists as they hike to look over Peyto Lake.
 They will undoubtedly be envious of what you just experienced.

-**Depending on conditions and water levels it may be necessary on Day 3 to retrace our steps across the icefields and back out to Bow Lake.
-In 2012 a bridge near Peyto Lake was washed out.
+**Depending on conditions and water levels in the creek it may be necessary on Day 3 to retrace our steps across the icefields and back out to Bow Lake.

 From here we return to Banff and Canmore to head off on our own trails.